 - think and perform above the level of their peers

 - high achievers and/or could benefit from accelerated learning.

-The program is aimed at students who are significantly different in their thinking from most other students their age and brings fast and advanced learners together in small groups who share a passion for history.
-Students will work on a variety of tasks developed for their advanced needs and capabilities.
+The program was aimed at students who were significantly different in their thinking from most other students their age and brought fast and advanced learners together in small groups who share a passion for history.
+Students worked on a variety of tasks developed for their advanced needs and capabilities.

-Culminating in the development and presentation of their chosen passion project, students will begin to work through issues such as dealing with their perfectionism, fear of failure, lack of risk-taking, leadership, apathy, troubled behaviour, misunderstandings and more.
-They will also work on and further develop their teamwork, leadership, organisational skills and presentation skills.
+Culminating in the development and presentation of their chosen passion project, students would work through issues such as dealing with their perfectionism, fear of failure, lack of risk-taking, leadership, apathy, troubled behaviour, misunderstandings and more.
+They also worked on and further developed their teamwork, leadership, organisational skills and presentation skills.